How To Bid a Plumbing Job and Win More Without Cutting Prices

 If a GC only cares about the lowest price, that’s a red flag.
 The right GCs want reliable partners: people who show up, deliver, and make their lives easier.
 To win those bids, you need to show organization, expertise, and professionalism.
 A sharp, high-quality bid sends that message before you even get on the phone.

 TopBuilder helps you get there fast.
-With Excel integration, auto-populated client info, and custom templates, you can skip the manual entry mistakes and build polished, professional bids quickly.
+With Excel integration, auto-populated client info, and custom templates, you can skip the manual bidding process — including entry mistakes — and build polished, professional bids quickly.
 Templates for remodels, new builds, and commercial work speed things up that much more.
 Plus, with subcontractor-specific customization, including for plumbers, you can tailor every bid to fit.
 Clean, professional bids win more work.

 Step 4: Stay Engaged With the Right GCs

-Relationships drive the construction business, especially in plumbing.
+Relationships drive the construction business, especially for a plumbing service.
 GCs prefer subcontractors who are reliable, professional, and easy to work with.
+These are the plumbing companies that earn repeat business.

 But there’s a line.
-Too much contact feels pushy.
+Too much contact in the plumbing industry feels pushy.

 CRM tools like TopBuilder help you strike the right balance.
 You can track every interaction, set automatic follow-up reminders, and stay top-of-mind without overdoing it.
 You also get access to notes, preferences, and decision timelines for each GC, so you know exactly when and how to reach out.